 Always bring your Alberta Health Care Insurance Plan (AHCIP) personal health card to medical appointments anywhere — all medical clinics, labs, diagnostic imaging services, hospitals, etc.

 Most medical facilities need to see the original hard-copy health care card (not a picture).
 They could possibly refuse medical service if the original hard-copy health care card cannot be produced.

-All incidents, including near misses, must be reported promptly to ensure that corrective actions are taken to prevent a recurrence and to ensure compliance with applicable Occupational Health and Safety (OHS) and environmental legislation.
+All incidents, including near misses, must be reported promptly to ensure corrective actions are taken to prevent a recurrence and compliance with applicable Occupational Health and Safety (OHS) and environmental legislation.